jthornber/blk-archive/doc/Design.md

 Each block has a hash calculated for it.
 This needs to be a strong crypto hash since we assume that if two blocks have the same hash then they contain the same data (if this assumption ever fails then the verify stage of packing will detect it).
 I'm currently using the Blake256 crypto hash.
 This is popular due to it's fast performance.

 ## Lookup
 We see if the hash for the current block has been seen before.
-If it has we store a reference to the earlier block in the stream.
-If not we add the data to the current data slab, and the hash to the current hash slab.
+If it has, we store a reference to the earlier block in the stream.
+If not, we add the data to the current data slab, and the hash to the current hash slab.

 # Indexer